ModischFabrications/wahlzeit/README.md

 # Wahlzeit: Open Source Software for Photo Rating Sites

-This is the Fork!
+This is a fork!
 The original is at http://github.com/dirkriehle/wahlzeit.

-The custom theme is 3D-printing.
+The custom theme for this version is 3D-printing.

 ## PART I: INTRODUCTION